.

 too easily, too often.

-or regularly experience things like heart palpitations, breathlessness, dizziness, nausea or blushing – any symptom related to anxiety can develop – and worrying
+palpitations, breathlessness, dizziness, excessive sweating and nausea – any symptom related to anxiety can develop – and worrying

 about these symptoms only makes them worse for it increases the anxiety.

-Many people stay like this and live with higher levels of anxiety.
+Many people live like this, in a heightened state of anxiety.
 They feel nervous often and it can be a daily struggle against negative thoughts and horrible physical symptoms.
+At this stage (and

-For some, however, it doesn't stop here; the anxiety continues to increase and it can get so bad that it leads to more serious problems such as uncontrollable worrying, panic attacks that come
+For some, however, it doesn't stop there.
+Anxiety continues to increase and it can get so bad that it leads to additional, more complicated problems such as uncontrollable worrying, panic attacks that come

 Why does this happen?